isaac-sim/IsaacLab/docs/source/features/ray.rst

-The following script can be used to submit aggregate jobs to one or more Ray cluster(s), which can be used for running jobs on a remote cluster or simultaneous jobs with hetereogeneous resource requirements:
+The following script can be used to submit aggregate jobs to one or more Ray cluster(s), which can be used for running jobs on a remote cluster or simultaneous jobs with heterogeneous resource requirements:

 .. dropdown:: source/standalone/workflows/ray/submit_isaac_ray_job.py (submitting aggregate jobs)